dk14/wolfram-mega/docs/oracles.md

 Oracle advertises:
 - its `OracleId` which is presentation of oracle's physical identity.
-- its capabilities, specifications of features oracle supports: questions it can answer, together with information necesssary for traders to query (e.g. Mega-compatible endpoint).
+- its capabilities, which are specifications of features oracle supports: questions it can answer, together with information necesssary for traders to query (e.g. Mega-compatible endpoint).

 > Both `OracleId` and capabilities contain proof of work (SHA256) done. `OracleId` takes root oracle pubkey as input for PoW, capability takes `oracleSignature` over that capability as input for PoW.